doradocodes/processing-collab-editor/README.md

 - `npm run make:linux`: Packages the app for Linux using Electron Forge
 - `npm run sign_processing`: Signs the Processing library for notarization (macOS builds only).
 This script needs to be run only once, when packaging the app for the first time.

+## Websocket Server
+The server code for the WebSocket server is available in the [PCE-Server](https://github.com/doradocodes/pce-server) repository.

 ## License
 This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details.